jme/clj-m1-notes/index.md

 The M1 Mini is somewhat less than twice as fast at this task as the MBA.
 Nice.

-  > linear perf was expected and linear perf was recieved; The M1 Mini time for 3B reps (1437448 ms).
+  > linear perf was expected and linear perf was recieved; The M1 Mini time for 3 Billion reps is 1437448 ms.

 Another decidedly non-cpu-melting, apparently fanless benchmark but it looks like Apple is really not fooling around with this latest SoC initiative.